Paethon/ct_keras_pong/README.md

 If you do not want to show the game screen to speed up training, set the `render` variable in the script to `False`

+### Provided Untrained Weights
+The repository also provides `start_weights.h5` containing the randomly initalized weights that were used to train the `trained_weights.h5`.
+The method can be very sensitive to the initial weights and it might happen, that your agent does not learn.
+For those cases make a copy of `start_weights.h5` to have the same starting point I had during training.

 ## Use the agent

 You can execute a game in real time with a weights file using `python